vhaudiquet/ubuntu-project-docs/docs/release-team/ubuntu-releases.md

 In addition to the officially recognized flavors, dozens of other {term}`Linux` distributions take Ubuntu as a base for their own distinctive ideas and approaches.

+Flavors generally support their releases for 3 years in LTS versions (although there can be exceptions).

 ## Further reading